 image

 Women's cash prizes EXACTLY match men's!
-Thank you, Chevron,

-for your commitment to gender equality
+Thank you, Chevron, for your commitment to gender equality

-Thank you, sponsors and volunteers,
+Thank you, sponsors and volunteers, for 60+ years of

-Manhattan Beach Grand Prix
+support to the Manhattan Beach Grand Prix.

 image